 Here are all the big clubs in Playa Del Carmen.
 They are mostly located on 10th Street or 12th Street.
 There is a wide range of these clubs so everyone should have something to fit your likes.

 - La Santanera.
+Update: This nightclub is now closed as of Feb.
+2017.
+We will let you know if this reopens as a another club.
 This is the more adult club and usualy gets the more sophisticated partiers with the more discerning taste for good dance music.
 There are three levels of this club.
 It is open all week long from about 11:00pm until 5:00am.
 This club is on the corner of 5th Avenue and 10th Street.
 The entrance is on 10th Street.

 - Palazzo Disco.
 This club is on the upper level of the building and you cannot see much from the street except the guards and chandelier at the entrance.
 When you go up you enter a large club with stages and a dance floor.
 You can get table service here.
 This club is just open Thursday, Friday and Saturday nights starting at 10:30pm.
 Palazzo is right next to Coco Bongo on 12th Street.
 If this club sounds like your place and you want an epic night you can reserve a night out with open bar and entrance here.